List of modern great powers: Spain (1469–1815)

-Constant contention with rival powers caused territorial, commercial, and religious conflict that contributed to the slow decline of Spanish power from the mid-17th century.
-In the Mediterranean, Spain warred constantly with the Ottoman Empire; on the European continent, France became comparably strong.
+Constant contention with rival powers caused territorial, commercial, and religious conflict that contributed to the slow decline of Spanish power from the early 17th century, aggravated by both the General Crisis sweeping through Europe, as well as the collapse of the Habsburg Netherlands and ensuring Eighty Years' War, which would cripple Spain for decades.
+In the Mediterranean, Spain warred constantly with the Ottoman Empire; on the European continent, France eventually replaced Spain as the leading military power.
 Overseas, Spain was initially rivaled by Portugal, and later by the English and Dutch.
 In addition, English-, French-, and Dutch-sponsored privateering and piracy, overextension of Spanish military commitments in its territories, increasing government corruption, and economic stagnation caused by military expenditures ultimately contributed to the empire's weakening.

+After a century of decline from once being Europe's most powerful country, Spain entered the War of the Spanish Succession, with its population divided between pro-Bourbon and pro-Habsburg factions, as Europe was to decide on the country's fate.
 Spain's European empire was finally undone by the Peace of Utrecht (1713), which stripped Spain of its remaining territories in Italy and the Low Countries.
-Spain's fortunes improved thereafter, but it remained a second-rate power in Continental European politics.
-However, Spain maintained and enlarged its vast overseas empire until the 19th century, when the shock of the Peninsular War sparked declarations of independence in Quito (1809), Venezuela and Paraguay (1811) and successive revolutions that split away its territories on the mainland (the Spanish Main) of the Americas.
+Spain's fortunes improved thereafter, but it remained a second-rate power in European politics.
+However, Spain maintained and enlarged its vast overseas empire until the 19th century, when the shock of the Peninsular War sparked declarations of independence in Quito, Venezuela, Paraguay and many more successive revolutions that split away its territories from its American mainland.
+By then, although it would remain a strong country, Spain was not to be a great power again.